Hawaiian tuna poke is one of the things we miss most about Hawaii.

 1) Color and Appearance.

 Tuna is supposed to be pinkish/red.
-I have seen tuna in fish cases here that look horrible.
+I have seen tuna in fish market and grocery stores that look horrible.
 Dried out and discolored, but people still buy it.
 Tuna should not be brownish red or brownish at all.
 Look for nice moist fish with a pink color.

 2) Smell.

 Tuna doesn't smell very fishy if it is fresh.
-If you are at a fish counter, ask the fish monger if you can smell it before you buy.
+If you are at a fish counter, ask if you can smell it before you buy.
 Don't worry--this is not an odd question.
 If it smells very fishy, I wouldn't use it for making poke.

 I always find out where the fish is caught and when it was brought in.
 Smaller fish markets will know this information and will gladly share.
 Bigger grocery stores might not really know or share truthfully---I would always go with a local fish market if you have access to one.